 I cut out strips of parchment and wrapped them up individually, which on second thought is pretty wasteful, but it looks cute if you wanted to give a bunch of these away as gifts or wrap them for your kid’s school lunch.
 Otherwise store in layers, in an airtight container with a sheet of wax/parchment between each layer.

-Possible Substitutions: Some people have asked about substitutions for certain ingredients.
-I haven’t tested all of these but based on research from similar recipes, I think these should work.
-If you try any of these let me know!
+Other Possible Substitutions: Some people have asked about substitutions for certain ingredients.
+So far, I have tested all of these excerpt for the Golden Syrup.
 In all cases, use the same amount called for:

 - Instead of butter, try coconut oil.